-Running a marathon is no easy feat and this event pushes athletes to their limits as athletes are competing in one of the most challenging locations on the planet, battling extreme cold, strong winds and an altitude of 700 metres.
-Athletes must compete through snow and ice with cold weather gear on.
+Running a marathon is no easy feat and this event pushes athletes to their limits as athletes are competing in one of the most challenging locations on the planet, battling extreme cold, strong winds and an altitude of 700 meters.
+Runners must compete through snow and ice with cold-weather gear on.
 Due to high winds, it is not uncommon to see slower times than standard marathons.
-Despite this, in 2017 the fastest men’s time was 03:37:46 (Frank Johansen from Denmark) and the fastest women’s time was 4:56:37 (Kelly McLay from the United States).
-For comparison, the fastest men’s time from the 2017 New York City Marathon was 02:10:53 (Geoffrey Kamworor from Kenya) and the fastest women’s time was 02:26:53 (Shalane Flanagan from the United States).

 Shirley Thompson, an Antarctic Ice Marathon competitor from a previous year said was “One of the most memorable and enjoyable weeks of my life!”the race is a huge challenge.”
 Certainly, battling the cold and winds make this race challenge to remember!

-Last year, Paul Robinson ran a mile in 04:17:90!
-This elite running ran while the temperature was -20C.
-Robinson clocked in the fastest mile ever recorded in Antarctica.
+The fastest female was Becca Pizzi from the Czech Republic with a time of 4 hours and 24 mins.
 While these times are slower than your standard road marathon, the top times from the Ice Marathon certainly attest to the physical and mental strength of these athletes!